back to table of contents next page

 I.1.
 NEOWISE Overview

-NEOWISE utilizes the Wide-Field Infrared Explorer (WISE; Wright et al. 2010, AJ, 140, 1868) spacecraft that surveyed the entire sky in 2010 with a cryogenically cooled 40 cm telescope and four 1kx1k mid-infrared array detectors operating at 3.4, 4.6, 12 and 22 μm (W1, W2, W3, W4).
+NEOWISE utilized the Wide-Field Infrared Explorer (WISE; Wright et al. 2010, AJ, 140, 1868) spacecraft that surveyed the entire sky in 2010 with a cryogenically cooled 40 cm telescope and four 1kx1k mid-infrared array detectors operating at 3.4, 4.6, 12 and 22 μm (W1, W2, W3, W4).
 After the exhaustion of its solid hydrogen cryogen in September 2010, WISE continued to survey for four months using its two short wavelength bands.
 WISE was placed into hibernation in February 2011 after completing a survey of the inner main asteroid belt and a second coverage of the sky.

 The WISE spacecraft was brought out of hibernation in September 2013 and renamed NEOWISE for its new mission.
-The spacecraft was returned to zenith pointing which enabled the telescope and focal plane to passively cool down to approximately 73 K. Survey operations were resumed on December 13, 2013 UTC with the W1 and W2 detectors operating at sensitivities near those of the original cryogenic survey.
-The first solar system moving object tracklet candidates were reported to the IAU Minor Planet Center on December 26, 2013.
-Tracklet deliveries have been made three times per week since that time, and in the first ten years of operations NEOWISE made over 1.3 million confirmed infrared measurements of over 42,000 solar system small bodies (Figure 1).
-These numbers continue to increase as the survey progresses; NEOWISE has acquired approximately 1,500,000 thermal infrared measurements of over 44,000 different solar system objects as of March 2024.
+The spacecraft was returned to zenith pointing which enabled the telescope and focal plane to passively cool down to approximately 73 K. NEOWISE acquired its first test image on the sky on December 12, 2013 UTC (Figure 1a), and regular survey operations were resumed on December 13, 2013 UTC with the W1 and W2 detectors operating at sensitivities near those of the original cryogenic survey.
+NEOWISE survey observations were halted on August 1, 2024 UTC (Figure 1b).
+The WISE/NEOWISE spacecraft re-entered the Earth's atmosphere on November 2, 2024 UTC.

-NEOWISE follows the same survey strategy that was used during the original WISE mission.
-The full sky is surveyed every six months, during which time 12 or more independent Single-exposures are made on each point on the sky.
-Solar system objects are typically observed at least 15-16 times during each sky pass because their motion often follows the progression of the survey.
-Consequently, the NEOWISE images and source measurements are time-domain resources for extracting positions and thermal fluxes and light curves for moving solar system objects, and for precovery of objects discovered after the NEOWISE observations.
+Because NEOWISE imaged the sky repeatedly over a range of timescales, the NEOWISE images and source measurements are time-domain resources for extracting positions and thermal fluxes and light curves for moving solar system objects, and for precovery of objects discovered after the NEOWISE observations.
 Because the great majority of objects detected by NEOWISE are background galactic and extragalactic sources, the NEOWISE archive is also a powerful resource for studying the proper motion of nearby stars and brown dwarfs, as well as flux variability for all classes of object.

 I.1.a.
 NEOWISE Data Releases